 Create a Self-Signed Certificate

-A self-signed certificate may be necessary on a temporary basis for testing or installing a Secure Remote Access Appliance.
+A self-signed certificate may be necessary on a temporary basis for testing or installing a B Series Appliance.
 For long-term use, a certificate from a public certificate authority (CA) should be used instead.
 Please see Create a Certificate Signed by a Certificate Authority).
 Self-signed certificates are created in the BeyondTrust /appliance web interface.
 Once created, the BeyondTrust software should be updated.

 Create the Certificate